dustinpfister/blog_posts/_posts/js-path-find.md

 ### 3.4 - The main javaScript file

 Now I just need a little more javaScript code to test out that my grid module with a find path method is working okay.
 When it comes to my main javaScript file for this canvas example of path detection I started out by creating an main state machine object, that loosely follows one of the many standards that I have made for these sorts of things.
+When doing so I have a grid property of the state machine object, and as you would expect I am using the create method of my grid module to create a grid to use for this example.

+I am then testing out the get path method of the grid module right away, and using the returned path to set the fill style color of cells.

 ```js
 var sm = {